manju4ever/inventory-service/README.md

 ### Development Usage
-1. Clone the repository and run
+1. Clone the repository and install all the dependencies

     `$ npm i`

 2. Run

     `$ npm start`

 ### Production Usage